I/O (song): Artwork

 The cover art for this track features artwork from Olafur Eliasson, who met Gabriel around the launch of Eliasson's Little Sun project.
 Gabriel felt that Eliasson's work would be "perfect" for "i/o", and the two ultimately agreed upon Colour experiment no. 114, which Eliasson created in 2022.
 In his April full moon message, Gabriel said that he gravitated toward Eliasson's work with light and nature and would have been "greatly disappointed" if Eliasson declined to participate.

 Critical reception

 Writing for Mojo James McNair highlighted the song's "pantheistic worldview" and themes surrounding consecutiveness and mutual dependency.
 In his review of the album, Alexis Petridis of The Guardian noted the title tracks's "epic, stadium-ready grandeur."
-Sam Sodomsky of Pitchfork was critical of the lyrics found in the chorus and wondered why Gabriel was unable to generate better lyrics than "stuff coming out/stuff going in".
+Sam Sodomsky of Pitchfork was critical of the lyrics in the chorus and wondered why Gabriel was unable to generate better lyrics than "stuff coming out/stuff going in".